 In Israel, the Yamam is also known as the “Unit for Counter-Terror Warfare.”
 It is subordinate to the Ministry of Internal Security central command and is part of the civilian Israel Police force, specifically the Israel Border Police.
 Its operators and officers are professional policemen on payroll, usually with infantry experience from their military service within the IDF (Israel Defense Forces).
 The Yamam recruits its members exclusively from Israeli units.

-The unit is primarily responsible for civilian hostage rescue within Israel’s borders.
-Still, from about the mid-1990s, it has also been used for tasks such as arresting police suspects who have barricaded themselves in structures and requiring specialized extraction methods, as well as in personal security for VIPs and counter-terror operations within the West Bank and Gaza Strip.
+The Unit is primarily responsible for civilian hostage rescue within Israel’s borders.
+Still, from about the mid-1990s, it has also been used for tasks such as arresting police suspects who have barricaded themselves in structures and requiring specialized extraction methods and personal security for VIPs and counter-terror operations within the West Bank and Gaza Strip.

 They are recognizable by unique operational capability.
 Their operators are schooled in basic Arabic and dress to assimilate within the Arab population to avoid detection to carry out raids to arrest suspected terrorist activities within Israel.
 However, most of Yamam’s activity is classified, and published Yamam operations are often credited to other units.